mmghv/lumen-route-binding/README.md

 }
 ```

-And place it in `app/Providers` then register this provider rather than the package's one in `bootstrap/app.php` :
+Then register this provider rather than the package's one in `bootstrap/app.php` :

 ```PHP
 $app->register('App\Providers\RouteBindingServiceProvider');